Hayetko/hayetcreates-spotify-playlist-moodboard/README.md

 ## Playlist Moodboard (Spotify Web API) — WIP

 ## About
-I plan to build a lightweight web app that lets users explore Spotify playlists in a more visual way.
+Hi!
+I’m Hayet.
+I’m building a lightweight web app that lets users explore Spotify playlists in a more visual way.
-The main idea is to paste a playlist link/ID and display it as a “moodboard” using cover art + track details, and then (optionally) add simple audio-feature insights.

-I enjoy Spotify and I also enjoy experimenting with creative coding and UI, so this is a project where I can combine both.
-I’m building the MVP first (clean UI + playlist fetch), then I’ll improve it step by step.
+I love Spotify because I use playlists to match my mood and routine (gym, commuting, studying), and I’ve always felt playlists have a strong “visual vibe” through cover art and album imagery.
+So the idea is simple: paste a playlist link/ID and generate a “moodboard” using the playlist cover + track details.
+I’m building the MVP first (clean UI + playlist fetch), then improving it step by step with optional insights and visual summaries.
 ## Planned features
 - Pasting a Spotify playlist link/ID
 - Showing playlist cover + title + basic info